getcarina/getcarina.com/_best-practices/container-technologies-scheduling-management.md

   framework to support Kubernetes [(3)](#resources) and has gotten a good amount of traction.

-**Current Recommendation** Mesos
+**Current Recommendation:** Mesos

 <a name="resources"></a>
 ### Resources

-Numbered citations in this article
+Numbered citations in this article:

 1. <http://mesos.apache.org/>